theanalyst/fosdem19-rgw/slides.md

 ---

+## Cloud Sync Module

++ Back up to a different cloud with s3 like apis (S3 itself?)
++ A cloud provider redundancy of sorts, useful for critical data backups
++ Configurable mapping for buckets/users

+---

 ## Archive Sync Module

 + Archives every object (uses object versioning)
 + Allows for only one cluster to be an archive cluster with other clusters free to delete the different object versions over time

 ---

-## Cloud Sync Module

-+ Back up to a different cloud with s3 like apis (S3 itself?)
-+ Configurable mapping for buckets/users

----

 ## Pub Sub

-+ Subscribe to notifications on modification events
++ Subscribe to notifications on modification events for a topic (a bucket)

 ---